How to Immigrate to Canada as a Refugee

 Immigration Loans Program

 The Immigration Loans Program provides financial help to refugees selected for resettlement.
-The Canadian government provides you with a loan to help cover the cost of moving to Canada and whatever additional settlement costs you need once you arrive.
+The Canadian government provides you with a loan to help cover moving to Canada and whatever additional settlement costs you need once you arrive.

 You must repay your loan monthly once you have lived in Canada for 12 months.